History of penicillin: Antibiotic resistance

 By 1942, some strains of Staphylococcus aureus had developed a strong resistance to penicillin and many strains were resistant by the 1960s.
 In 1946, bacteriologist Mary Barber began a study of penicillin resistance through natural selection at Hammersmith Hospital in London.
 She found that in 1946, seven out of eight bacterial infections were susceptible to penicillin, but two years later only three out of eight were.
 Nurses were exposed to both bacteria and penicillin and harboured and transmitted bacterial infections.
-Miller found that three out of ten student midwives were colonized by bacteria when they arrived; after three months, seven out of ten were.
+Barber found that three out of ten student midwives were colonized by bacteria when they arrived; after three months, seven out of ten were.
 The problem was sloppy hygiene practices by health care workers, poor medical practices like prophylactic use of antibiotics, and slipshod administrative practices, such as taking babies from their mothers to large hospital nurseries where they could infect each other.

 Antibiotic-resistant infections were reported in Australia in 1952.
-During the 1957–1958 influenza pandemic there were 16,000 deaths in the UK and 80,000 in US from bacterial complications; 28 per cent of those who contracted pneumonia died.
+During the 1957–1958 influenza pandemic there were 16,000 deaths in the UK and 80,000 in the US from bacterial complications; 28 per cent of those who contracted pneumonia died.
 Most cases of pneumonia were contracted in hospitals, and many of these were antibiotic-resistant strains that had been nurtured there.
 In 1965, the first case of penicillin resistance in Streptococcus pneumoniae was reported from Boston.
 Since then other strains and species of bacteria have developed resistance.

 Use in agriculture

 Research conducted by the American Cyanamid laboratories in the late 1940s and early 1950s demonstrated that adding penicillin to chicks' feed increased their weight gain by 10 per cent.
 The reasons for this were still subject to debate in the twenty-first century.
 Subsequent research indicated that adding penicillin to animal feed also improved feed conversion efficiency, promoted more uniform growth and facilitated disease control.
-After the Food and Drug Administration approved the use of penicillin as feed additives for poultry and livestock in 1951, the pharmaceutical companies ramped up production to meet the demand.
+After the Food and Drug Administration (FDA) approved the use of penicillin as feed additives for poultry and livestock in 1951, the pharmaceutical companies ramped up production to meet the demand.